 If you've hit a point in your product when progress or growth has halted and the current path forward is no longer working, perhaps it's time for a pivot.
+As Eric Reis put it "a pivot is a change in strategy, without a change in vision."

 There are many different types of pivots.
 Some, such as a marketing pivot or channel pivot, don't involve changing your product.
 Others can be as drastic as stripping away all the things that aren't working, and zooming-in on only the most important feature.
 Here is a short list of some different pivots to get your brain flowing: